County Route 517 (New Jersey): Route description

 Following this interchange, the route heads northeast and crosses under the New York, Susquehanna and Western Railway's New Jersey Subdivision line and runs immediately to the west of that railroad line as it continues through rural areas with homes.
-The road intersects CR 620 and becomes Ogdensburg Road as it turns north away from the railroad and crosses into Ogdensburg.
+The road intersects with Main Street (CR 620) and becomes unnamed as it turns north away from the railroad and crosses into Ogdensburg.
 Here, CR 517 becomes Main Street and continues past a mix of forests and residential subdivisions and passes residential and commercial development in the center of town.
-The road continues north into Franklin and runs through more rural areas prior to coming to the Route 23 junction.
-CR 517 heads north along with Route 23 and the road continues through residential and commercial areas of Franklin with a brief wide painted median near the CR 631 intersection.
+The road continues north into Franklin, becoming Munsonhurst Road, and runs through more rural areas prior to coming to the intersection of Route 23.
+CR 517 heads north along with Route 23 and the road continues through residential and commercial areas of Franklin with a brief wide painted median near the intersection of Franklin Avenue (CR 631).
 The road crosses a stream, Mill Brook, into Hamburg, where CR 517 splits from Route 23 by heading east on Quarry Road.